osamuaoki/imediff/README.md

 character at the first column.
 The advantage of this user interface is the minimal movement of the line of sight for the user.

-For interactive 2-way pick operation, this can select sections from input files.
+For interactive 2-way pick operation, this can select each section from one of the input files.

 ```console
  $ imediff older.txt newer.txt -o picked.txt